nobie137/AI-Horde/README.md

 # Registering

-To use the horde you need to have a registered amount, or use anonymous mode.
+To use the horde you need to have a registered account, or use anonymous mode.

 To register an account, go to the Horde you want to use:
    * [Stable Horde Registration](https://stablehorde.net/register)